magpie-ea/magpie-site/getting-started/deployment.markdown

 The server provides an user interface to retrieve the experiment results in CSV format.
 You'll need to enter the `experiment-id` and `author` values that you specified in the `config/config_deploy.js` file.

 Although you can use the default deployment on Heroku, you are recommended to deploy your own server instance, either with Heroku or with other hosting services you see fit.
-The detailed deployment instructions for Heroku can be found at https://github.com/b-a-b-e/ProComPrag#deployment-with-heroku.
+The detailed deployment instructions for Heroku can be found [here](https://github.com/b-a-b-e/ProComPrag#deployment-with-heroku).

 Remember to change the submission URL in `scripts/submit_to_server.js` if you use your own server.

 ## Local
-Sometimes you may want to let the participants complete an experiment directly on a local machine which may not have internet connection.
+Sometimes you may want to let the participants complete an experiment directly on a local machine without requiring internet connection.
 This is particularly useful for doing fieldwork or working in labs.

 ### Frontend
-The only change needed should be in the `config/config_deploy.js`
+The only change needed should be in `config/config_deploy.js`

 ```javascript
 var config_deploy = {